+2020 2019

-£000's £000's
+Aggregate remuneration comprised £000's £000's

-72
+Wages and salaries 81 72

-12 72

-2 2
+Other pension costs 2 2

-74 74
+Total staff costs 83 74

-2019 2018
+2020 2019

-No. No.
+Average monthly number of employees No. No.

-2 2
+Directors 2 2

-2 2
+Total 2 2

-2019

 Details of Directors' fees and salaries, bonuses, pensions, benefits in kind and other benefit schemes together with details in respect of Directors' share option plans are given in the Directors' Remuneration Report on page 8.